sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker is moving through bootstrap push work.
+alarm-broker tracks the practical state of the current maintenance pass.

 ## Status
 Lifecycle stage: bootstrap.
+Activity resumed after a longer gap.

 ## Development
 - Reduced surprise in the docker release checks.

+## Usage
+- Merged scattered docker guidance into the docs.